 - Over-the-counter antihistamines and decongestants.
 These can worsen your dry mouth.

 Saliva is essential part when it comes to maintaining the health of your teeth and mouth.
 Taking these steps will not only protect your teeth, but will help you with dry mouth condition:

 - Brush your teeth twice a day with fluoride toothpaste.

 - Use a fluoride rinse or brush-on fluoride gel before bedtime

 - Ask your dentist if you can benefit from prescription fluoride toothpaste, or toothpaste containing betaine or a tooth gel to neutralize bacteria acids.

 - Easiest oral health tip – see your dentist at least twice a year to have your teeth examined and plaque removed, which will help prevent tooth decay and keep your mouth healthy and moist.

-Lakefront Family Dental will be happy to schedule you in for regular dental check up and answer any questions you may still have about dry mouth.
+Lakefront Family Dental will be happy to schedule you in for your comprehensive dental check up.

 Visit us at 2128 Old Lakeshore Rd, Burlington or call us at 905-635-1100 to book your appointment today.